ines312692/ToDoList/README.md

 ### Prerequisites
 - Docker and Docker Compose
 - Node.js and npm (for local development)
+- Minikube or other Kubernetes cluster (for Kubernetes deployment)
+- kubectl CLI tool (for Kubernetes deployment)

 ### Using Docker Compose (Recommended)
 1. Clone the repository